julienvollering/DSMdepth/ms/ms.md

 Koganti et al.’s [-@kogantiMappingPeatDepth2023] linear regression models produced negative predictions, and it is unclear whether the values quoted above include these.
 If we disregard the negative predictions, their model showed the same pattern as ours in overpredicting shallow peats and underpredicting deep peats, although their underprediction was less severe.
 An important difference between Koganti et al. [-@kogantiMappingPeatDepth2023] and our study (besides spatial scale) is that they measured radiometrics on the ground, rather than using airborne survey data.
-Thus, the footprint of their detector was much smaller and they could capture variation in radiation at finer scales.
+Thus, the footprint of their detector was smaller and they captured variation in radiation at finer scales.

 ### Asymmetries in depth predictions for land use planning and carbon accounting

 Our models erred most for the deepest peats (Fig. \@ref(fig:calPlots)).
 Where overprediction occurred, the error was smaller.
 This is not unexpected for the right-skewed distributions of peat depth, but it has management implications.
+For example, it makes the maps more suited for "red-lighting" than "green-lighting" peatland conversion (assuming depth is the determinative factor).
 Identifying the deepest peats will require additional field work in candidate areas, which could be defined by an upper quantile of predicted depth.
-That makes the maps more suited for "red-lighting" than "green-lighting" peatland conversion, for example.
-Where it does not prohibit conversion (i.e. predicts shallow peat), a ground survey should be done before conversion is allowed (assuming depth is the only consideration).
-Although this recommendation aligns with the precautionary principle, here we make it on technical grounds based on the maps’ characteristics.

 ## Which variables predict peat depth?

 ### Airborne radiometrics do not predict Norwegian peat depth

 Radiometric data had little to no predictive value at either site (poor performance of *radiometric* configuration), although they did contribute to the best model at Skrimfjella (marginal improvement in *all predictors* configuration compared to *terrain + DMK*).
-These results contrast with earlier studies that found that radiometrics were useful predictors of peat depth [@keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @kogantiMappingPeatDepth2023].
+These results contrast with earlier studies that found that radiometrics were useful predictors of peat depth [@keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @kogantiMappingPeatDepth2023; @pohjankukkaDigitalMappingPeat2025].
 The bedrock is more homogeneous at Ørskogfjellet than at Skrimfjella, so uneven radiogenesis is not a good explanation for the higher predictive value of radiometric variables at Skrimfjella [@beamishEnvironmentalRadioactivityUK2014; @reinhardtGammaraySpectrometryVersatile2019].
 All four radiometric variables were highly correlated within the peatland parts of our study sites, so there could be no large differences in their predictive value.
 This contrasts with Koganti et al. [-@kogantiMappingPeatDepth2023], who found that radiometric total count was a much better predictor than potassium ground concentration.